alexUXUI/Carousely.js/README.md

 - data object not good in that each array should contain a slide's content, not one slide pulling form 3 arrays

-- dot must have css class to indicate which one is currently active